-Guards pleads not guilty in alleged assault on prison inmate
+Guards plead not guilty in alleged assault on prison inmate

-BOSTON (AP) - Two guards at a federal prison in Massachusetts have pleaded not guilty to charges in connection to what authorities called an assault on a “vulnerable inmate.”
+BOSTON (AP) - Two guards at a federal prison in Massachusetts have pleaded not guilty to charges resulting from what authorities called an assault on a “vulnerable inmate.”

 Seth Bourget, 39, of Woodstock, Connecticut, was arraigned Thursday in federal court in Boston on deprivation of rights charges.
 Bourget kneed an inmate in the head while the inmate was handcuffed and restrained in a mental health housing unit at the Federal Medical Center in Devens last June, prosecutors said.